Firecatsstuff/Hyprland-Guide-Arch/README.md

 # Hyprland guide!
 (Arch)
-This is a guide for beginners to get through the hyprland setup easily!
+This is a guide specially made for beginners to get through the hyprland setup easily!

 # DE Removal